SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 To use both providers in the same project, you can start by adding a `source` to the original `google` block in `required_providers`.
 This tells Terraform to download the first provider from the `hashicorp` **namespace** in the public Registry.
 Namespace essentially means the author that published the provider to the Registry.

-Next, you can add a new block in `required_providers` that describes the new  `google` provider's source and version constraints:
+Next, you can add a new block in `required_providers` that describes the new `google` provider's source and version constraints, too.

+Here are those two changes:

 ```diff
 # main.tf file